We Need Less than We Think

 Some changes have been wonderful.
 Women can vote, choose a career, own and run a business, decide to have children or not.
 People of color, while still facing prejudice, have more opportunity and influence than ever before.
 Medical advances have improved quality of life for people with disabilities, and increased life expectancy for everyone.

-Maybe because what was once a luxury has become a necessity, and so our desires and our debt keep growing.
-What was once normal has become rare, and we seem to be more interested in economic growth than in a life well lived.
+Maybe it's because what was once a luxury is now considered a necessity, and our desires and our debt keep growing.
+And what was once normal has become rare, and we've become more interested in economic growth than in a life well lived.

 My grandparents lived happily with less.
 They were productive, creative, and self-sufficient.
 They enjoyed music and stories, family and life-long friends.
 They were busy but rarely stressed, and never bored.
 They were like many others of their generation.